Necessary and Sufficient Watermark for Large Language Models: Experiments

 \subsection{Machine Translation}

 \textbf{Experimental Setting.} We evaluate the effectiveness of the NS-Watermark on machine translation tasks.
 We used NLLB-200-3.3B model \citep{nllbteam2022no} with the test dataset of WMT'14 French (Fr) $\leftrightarrow$ English (En) and WMT'16 German (De) $\leftrightarrow$ English (En).
 Following the prior work \citep{kirchenbauer2023watermark}, we set the hyperparameter $Z$ to $4$.
 For other hyperparameters, we split the data into the validation and test datasets with $10/90$ ratio and used the validation dataset to tune.
-For the NS-Watermark, we selected the hyperparameter $\gamma$ with the best BLEU score \citep{papineni2002bleu} on the validation dataset using a grid search.
+For the NS-Watermark, we selected $\gamma$ with the best BLEU score \citep{papineni2002bleu} on the validation dataset using a grid search.
 The z-score of texts generated by the NS-Watermark is guaranteed to be greater than or equal to $Z$, and the FNR of the NS-Watermark becomes exactly $0 \%$ for any hyperparameters.
 By contrast, the z-score of text generated by the Soft-Watermark and Adaptive Soft-Watermark is not guaranteed to be greater than or equal to $Z$.
 Thus, to fairly compare the NS-Watermark with the Soft-Watermark and Adaptive Soft-Watermark, we selected the hyperparameters of these methods with the best BLEU score while achieving more than $95 \%$ FNR in the validation dataset using a grid search.
 See Sec.~\ref{sec:hyperparameter} for more detailed hyperparameter settings.

-\textbf{Results.} Table~\ref{table:translation} indicates that the NS-Watermark can outperform the Soft-Watermark and Adaptive Soft-Watermark in terms of both text quality and detection accuracy.
+\textbf{Results.}\footnote{Note that \citet{kirchenbauer2023watermark} evaluated text quality and detection accuracy with only texts consisting of approximately $200$ words, while we evaluated them with all generated texts, which contain both short and long texts.} Table~\ref{table:translation} shows that the NS-Watermark outperforms the Soft-Watermark and Adaptive Soft-Watermark in terms of both text quality and detection accuracy.
 For all datasets, the Soft-Watermark significantly degraded the BLEU scores.
-The Adaptive Soft-Watermark improved the BLEU scores by tuning $\delta$ for each text, although the Adaptive Soft-Watermark still achieved lower BLEU scores than the generated texts without watermarks.
+The Adaptive Soft-Watermark improved the BLEU scores by tuning $\delta$ for each text, although it still achieved lower BLEU scores than the generated texts without watermarks.
 By contrast, the NS-Watermark outperformed the Soft-Watermark by approximately $30$ BLEU scores and achieved competitive BLEU scores with the conventional beam search without watermarks.
 Moreover, the NS-Watermark can achieve $100.0 \%$ TPR because the NS-Watermark is guaranteed to insert a sufficient number of green words into the generated texts.